iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___2.2/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.ri.crushcovid 2 reviews"/>
 </p>

+> Rarely works<br> :date: __2020-11-19 15:46:15__

+> I appreciate this app so much that I've kept it on my phone pretty much since day 1, and have let it log my location for the chance that I catch COVID-19 and want to send it in.
+I just want to do anything I can to help stop the spread.
+However, this app accounts for 35 PERCENT of my battery usage.
+There's simply no need for an app to be that power-hungry, just logging my location idly.
+That, and the fact that it doesn't integrate Google's contact tracing technology, I have to say goodbye for now<br> :date: __2020-11-19 08:27:43__

 > Location areas are not correct<br> :date: __2020-10-14 14:32:35__

 > Flawed tracking.
 Please give option to manually add days/locations when there is no tracking history.
 Just checking location history today and there's been no tracking since the 20th.
 App has been running and I had expected that it was working.<br> :date: __2020-09-28 04:03:38__